Ansar Ghazwat-ul-Hind: Etymology

 The group derives its name from the Islamic prophecy of Ghazwa-e-Hind, the ultimate conquest of India.
 Arabic word "Ansar" means supporters.

 Slogans

-Ansar Ghazwat-ul-Hind claims to have two slogans: the first being "Kashmir Banega Darul Islam" (Kashmir will become house of Islam and the second being "Shariat ya shahadat" (Sharia or martyrdom).
+Ansar Ghazwat-ul-Hind claims to have two slogans: the first being "Kashmir Banega Darul Islam" (Kashmir will become [a] house of Islam) and the second being "Shariat ya shahadat" (Sharia or martyrdom).

 Allegiance to Al-Qaeda and Taliban

 In July 2017, the Global Islamic Media Front Affiliated Al Hurr media Channel of Ansar Ghazwat-ul-Hind claimed that Zakir Musa had been named the head of Ansar Ghazwat-ul-Hind under the allegiance to Al-Qaeda, In September 2021, The group released a letter on social media in which group announced allegiance to Afghan Taliban after the takeover in Afghanistan.